valeriansaliou/sonic/README.md

 **Batch QUERY results as seen from our terminal (on index of: 1,000,000 objects):**

 ![Batch QUERY benchmark](https://valeriansaliou.github.io/sonic/images/benchmark-batch-query.png)

+## Limitations

+* **Indexed data limits**: Sonic is designed for large search indexes split over thousands of search buckets per collection.
+An IID (ie. Internal-ID) is stored in the index as a 32 bits number, which theoretically allow up to ~4.2 billion objects to be indexed (ie. OID) per bucket.
+We've observed storage savings of 30% to 40%, which justifies the trade-off on large databases (versus Sonic using 64 bits IIDs).
+Also, Sonic only keeps the N most recently pushed results for a given word, in a sliding window way (the sliding window width can be configured).
+* **Search query limits**: Sonic Natural Language Processing system (NLP) does not work at the sentence-level, for storage compactness reasons (we keep the FST graph shallow as to reduce time and space complexity).
+It works at the word-level, and is thus able to search per-word and can predict a word based on user input, though it is unable to predict the next word in a sentence.
+* **Real-time limits**: the FST needs to be re-built every time a word is pushed or popped from the bucket graph.
+As this is quite heavy, Sonic batches rebuild cycles.
+If you have just pushed a new word to the index and you are not seeing it in the `SUGGEST` command yet, wait for the next rebuild cycle to kick-in, or force it with `TRIGGER consolidate` in a `control` channel.
+* **Interoperability limits**: Sonic Channel protocol is the only way to read and write search entries to the Sonic search index.
+Sonic does not expose any HTTP API.
+Sonic Channel has been built with performance and minimal network footprint in mind.
+If you need to access Sonic Channel from an unsupported programming language, you can either [open an issue](https://github.com/valeriansaliou/sonic/issues/new) or look at the reference [node-sonic-channel](https://github.com/valeriansaliou/node-sonic-channel) implementation and build it in your target programming language.
+* **Hardware limits**: Sonic performs the search on the file-system directly; ie. it does not fit the index in RAM.
+A search query results in a lot of random accesses on the disk, which means that it will be quite slow on old-school HDDs and super-fast on newer SSDs.
+Do store the Sonic database on SSD-backed file systems only.

 ## :fire: Report A Vulnerability